gangadharKorrapati/practice/README.md

 enter your name when prompted.

-after generating practice folders practice script deletes itself.
+after generating practice folders practice script deletes itself because accidental run will overwrite work you have done so far.

 ## Want edit algorithm questions for practice?
 add or delete algorithms present in gen.txt.